rashidis/rashidis.github.io/README.md

 See more info at https://academicpages.github.io/

+### If your github page is not searchable in google

+If your github page is not searchable in google, follow the steps to Add Your GitHub Repository to Google Search Console

+1. Go to the [Google Search Console](https://search.google.com/search-console) website and sign in with your Google account.

+2. Click **"Add a property"** and enter the URL of your GitHub repository.
+For example, if your repository is located at `github.com/username/repo`, enter `name_of_user.github.io/name_of_page/`.

+3. Follow the verification steps to prove that you own the repository.

+4. After verifying ownership, click on **"URL Inspection"** in the left sidebar and type in the URL of your GitHub repository.

+5. Click **"Request indexing"** to tell Google to index your repository.

 ## Running Locally

 When you are initially working your website, it is very useful to be able to preview the changes locally before pushing them to GitHub.
 To work locally you will need to: